Himanshu145505/Interio/README.md

 Status : Under Progress

-# 🏠 Interio - Your Interior Design Inspiration
+# 🏠 Interio - Your Interior Design Partner

 Welcome to **Interio**!
 This project is a modern, user-friendly website for discovering and sharing interior design ideas. 🌟 Perfect for those who want to transform their spaces and explore unique design concepts!